DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 ROSbot 2.0 and ROSbot 2.0 PRO are autonomous, open source robot platforms running on CORE2-ROS controller.
 They can be used as learning platforms for Robot Operating System (ROS) as well as a base for a variety of robotic applications like inspection robots, custom service robots etc.

-If you don't have one, you can get it <a href="https://store.husarion.com/">here</a>.
+If you don't have one, you can get it [here](https://store.husarion.com/).

 ## Unboxing